GoogleChrome/chromium-dashboard/README.md

 npm run start
 ```

-#### Watch web component rollup job

-If you are developing web components under `/static/elements`, run `npm run watch` to watch changes and bundle web components into `/static/js/component-bundle.js`

 #### FCM setup

 If you want to test push notification features, you'll need to create a file named